 If you’re looking for a kettlebell that’s not likely to damage your flooring during workouts, you should consider a soft weight such as this vinyl leather option from Bionic Body.

-When shopping for kettlebells, our expert Louisa also says it’s important to consider the shape and thickness of the handle.
+When shopping for kettlebells, our experts say it’s important to consider the shape and thickness of the handle.
 This kettlebell, which is available in a selection of weights ranging from 10lb to 30lb, features an ergonomic handle, which is great for performing large movements such as swings, squats and deadlifts.

 Best for one-armed movements: ATOM BELLS Competition Kettlebell